 Controllers from Dunedin, Woodbourne & New Plymouth Towers have recently undertaken training in mobile sims set up at their tower locations, supported by simulator pilots working from home.

-“Having the ability to pilot exercises remotely allows us to plan training more efficiently.
-During these times of the Covid-19 pandemic, this means we can continue training safely with less disruptions,” Dean says
+โHaving the ability to pilot exercises remotely allows us to plan training more efficiently.
+During these times of the Covid-19 pandemic, this means we can continue training safely with less disruptions,โ Dean says

-Mobile simulation and remote piloting at Queenstown Tower
+Check out our Queenstown Tower case study here: Mobile simulation and remote piloting at Queenstown Tower